Machina: Aranea Alba Editio: Re-recording and remixing

 In 2011, Corgan announced a reissue campaign of all of the Smashing Pumpkins's 1990's albums, with a tentative release date for the Machina reissue scheduled for 2013.
 He said both Machina albums would be released together "as originally conceived", noting Machina II was "unfinished" at the time of release, and that the reissue would be released on streaming services.
 Following the 2014 reissue of Adore, Corgan said work had finally begun on the Machina reissue, confirming it would include material from both Machina/The Machines of God and Machina II/The Friends & Enemies of Modern Music.

 Corgan said in 2014 that the band were working from the original master tapes and a "host of select live shows", and all the material would be remixed and remastered and released in its "intended double/triple album sequence".
 He said his intention with the reissue was to present Machina in its entirety "as a theatrical narrative".
 In order to fully realize the narrative, he said the band could expand upon the original material by using acoustic and alternate takes, "re-contextualized soundtrack pieces", and spoken word pieces to "create an immersive experience."
 He also said he was "not opposed to asking current artists to participate, singing songs as such on the compositions meant for other character's voices.
 Finishing what the band started so long ago, and we just didn't have the strength to end."

 In 2018, he confirmed the band were re-recording tracks from the Machina albums, specifically noting that Jimmy Chamberlin was re-recording drums for the Machina II track "Whyte Spyder".
 He said the album would contain songs that were previously unfinished, and that the release would contain new artwork.
 The band began work on remixing the material in 2020.
 Corgan said the material was being remixed from a variety of sources, including the original master recordings, DAT mixes, and two tape transfers created in 1999.
 However, he said the latter would have to be "redone" after the band discovered they were originally created using the discontinued Dolby SR recording format.
-Corgan also said the band were working from safety tapes – backup copies of the original mater tapes – as their label had transferred the originals over five years ago.
+Corgan also said the band were working from safety tapes – backup copies of the original master tapes – as their label had transferred the originals over five years ago.